farm-raised fish vs wild caught

 While the taste may be comparable, farmed salmon is lower in omega-3s than wild-caught salmon.
 Many people eat fish for its nutrition, making wild-caught salmon worth the higher investment.

 Most small fishing companies support their local communities, and many coastal towns rely heavily on wild-caught fish for their livelihood.
-Without the seafood industry, many communities would be vulnerable to economic depression.
+There are some nations where much of their gross domestic product is based on the strength of their fishing communities.
+Without the seafood industry, many regions would be vulnerable to economic depression.
+They would also be vulnerable to food scarcity, because these areas typically rely on fish as their major source of protein.

 Awareness is growing around the issues surrounding wild fish.
+This means more advocacy and funding is going toward protecting their homes to support sustainable growth and maintaining species numbers.
 Today, protective measures are implemented to support vulnerable populations.

-In the United States, rights-based fishing has reduced overfishing by 60% since 2000, showing that better management practices and designated seasons reduce the impact of fishing on wild populations.
+In the United States, rights-based methods have reduced overfishing, showing that better management practices and designated seasons reduce the impact of fishing on wild populations.

 Cons of Fish Farming